cpeditor/cpeditor.github.io/content/docs/tips/_index.md

 You can set a hotkey for switching view modes in [Preferences](../preferences/key-bindings/\_index.md).

+## Vim Emulation

+You can enable vim emulation in code editor.
+Most [basic vim commands](../preferences/code-edit/_index.md#vim-commands) and some [custom vim commands](../preferences/code-edit/_index.md#custom-vim-commands) to perform various actions are supported.
+Many code editor settings like Tab width, Indentation, Current Line Highlight etc are disabled when using vim mode, you have to customize them from [Vim Configuration](../preferences/code-editing/_index.md#vim-configuration).

+You can switch to next or previous tab using `tabn` and `tabp` respectively.

 ## Launch CP Editor in the command line

 CP Editor supports some command-line options, run `cpeditor --help` for more information.